-Browns new additions ready for 0-16 challenge
+Browns' new additions ready for 0-16 challenge

 "I'm a quarterback," Taylor said.
 "As far as a bridge, hopefully I'm helping bridge this team to a Super Bowl."

 The Browns made the signing of seven free agents official on Thursday (DB T.J.
-Carrie, TE Darren Fells, OL Chris Hubbard, RB Carlos Hyde, DB Terrance Mitchell, DL Chris Smith and OL Donald Stephenson) and they also made a couple of noteworthy roster moves, releasing receiver Sammie Coates along with eight others and traded cornerback Jason McCourty and a seventh-round pick to the Patriots for a sixth-rounder from New England.
+Carrie, TE Darren Fells, OL Chris Hubbard, RB Carlos Hyde, DB Terrance Mitchell, DL Chris Smith and OL Donald Stephenson).
+They also made a couple of noteworthy roster moves, releasing receiver Sammie Coates along with eight others and traded cornerback Jason McCourty and a seventh-round pick to the Patriots for a sixth-rounder from New England.

 Coates' impact in his only season was minimal, but McCourty played well for a winless team.